 Learn how to transfer account or line ownership.

-With an ownership transfer, another person (or business) becomes responsible for the T-Mobile line or account.
+With an ownership transfer, another person becomes responsible for the T-Mobile line or account.
 Only the current owner of an individual account can authorize an ownership transfer of an individual account.

 The account owner and the person taking over responsibility will need to contact our activations team at T-Mobile Customer Service within 30 days of the account owner agreeing to the transfer of ownership.
 Both parties should review the T-Mobile Terms & Conditions prior to the changing of responsibility.
 To start this process, contact us now.

 We've made it easy to do your part.
 Use the info below to know what you'll need to do:

 Understand the following account and bill impacts: